dleatherman/static-site-starter/README.md

 ## Grunt Commands

-`grunt watch` will watch for changes in your code and then compile it if there has been a change.
+- `grunt watch` will watch for changes in your code and then compile it if there has been a change.

-`grunt connect` will start a webserver at port 3000
+- `grunt connect` will start a webserver at port 3000
+- `grunt kss` generates a bootstrap kss styleguide in the folder `/styleguide/`